khomkrit199x/https-github.com-jackpal-Android-Terminal-Emulator/Frequently-Asked-Questions.md

-## Is "Terminal Emulator forA" the same app as "Android Terminal Emulator"?
+## Is "Terminal Emulator for Android" the same app as "Android Terminal Emulator"?

 Yes.
 The name was changed due to Google Play branding guidelines.
 Unfortunately Google Play does not allow applications that start with the word "Android".